MLB doubleheaders could get shortened to 7-inning games - WHIZ News

 Given modern usage of pitchers, Maddon said the shortened game would be the equivalent of starting the games in the third inning.
 He could bring in relievers earlier.

-“You just get to that ninth inning a lot sooner.
-The sixth inning, the fifth inning play differently based on the game supposed to conclude,” he said.
+“You just get into that ninth inning a lot sooner.
+The sixth inning, the fifth inning play differently based on when the game is supposed to conclude,” he said.

 MLB already has adopted one shortening rule for 2020: Each half of each extra inning starts with a runner on second base.